1 Overview

 When a child is recorded as absent from school without authority their parent(s) can be held accountable for an offence under S.444 of the Education Act 1996.

-- A request for the allocation of an Investigating Officer.
+- allocation of an Investigating Officer

 Referrals are reviewed and acted upon by Pupil Entitlement: Investigation (PE:I), who finalise which pathway of intervention is to be taken.